Da Crime Family

 Da Crime Family is the fifth studio album by New Orleans hip-hop group, TRU, released June 1, 1999, via Priority Records and Master P's No Limit Records.
-It was produced by Beats By the Pound, Ke'Noe, Meech Wells and Battlecat.
+It was produced by Beats By the Pound, Ke'Noe, Meech Wells, Keith Clizark and Battlecat.
 Da Crime Family debuted at #5 and peaked on the Billboard 200 and #2 on the Top R&B/Hip-Hop Albums, selling over 139,000 copies in its first week.

 The album was held from the #1 position on the Top R&B/Hip-Hop Albums by Ja Rule's Venni Vetti Vecci.
 Da Crime Family contains the lead single "Hoody Hooo" which made it to #11 on the Hot R&B/Hip-Hop Singles & Tracks.
 The other single "Tru Homies" peaked at #6 on the Hot Rap Singles and #61 on the Hot R&B/Hip-Hop Singles & Tracks.
-The album was certified Gold by RIAA.
+The album was certified Gold by RIAA on July 27, 1999.